MicroEJ/docs/KernelDeveloperGuide/overview.rst

 Application with a Platform.

-A *Virtual Device* is the Multi-Sandbox Firmware counterpart for developing a Sandboxed Application in MicroEJ Studio.
+A *Virtual Device* is the Multi-Sandbox Firmware counterpart for developing a Sandboxed Application.
 It provides the firmware functional simulation part.
 Usually it also provides a mean to directly deploy a Sandboxed Application on the target device running a Multi-Sandbox Firmware (this is called *Local Deployment*).
 In case of dynamic